zoltrain/www/source/blog/2014-05-29-vagrant-cloud-end-of-beta.html.markdown

 - **Custom Shares**.
 You can now specify custom names and domains.
 This will let you do something like: `bob.example.com`, routing directly to your Vagrant Box while share is running.
-Username control lets your specify individual Vagrant Cloud users that you want to access your share session.

 ### What Remains Free